SumitGupta-ai/Supervised-Learning-Practices-/README.md

 ## 🏏Cricket Runs prediction using Linear Regression

 This project is a machine learning implementation designed to predict the Runs scored by a batsman based on various match statistics.
-It utilizes Python's Scikit-Learn library to perform data preprocessing and linear modeling.
+It utilizes Python's Scikit-Learn library to perform data preprocessing and linear modelings.

 ---
 ## 📌 Project Overviews